how to write a product requirements document

 What is a Product Requirements Document?

-A product requirements document or PRD describes what capabilities are expected from the final product from the perspective of the end user.
-For the development team, PRD is a handy reference point that they can check to stay in line with the project’s goals, remember what features to build, and the expected delivery timeframe.
+A product requirements document or PRD describes what capabilities are expected from the final product from the end user's perspective.
+For the development team, a PRD is a handy reference point that they can check to stay in line with the project’s goals, remember what features to build, and the expected delivery timeframe.

 There are no formal requirements for what a PRD should be like.
 It mostly comes down to the product manager’s preference.
 It can be a Google Docs file or a specialized template, some of which we’ll cover in one of the following sections.
 Whichever method you choose, your PRD should end up looking something like this.